Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: OED for Correlated Observations

 \subsection{Space correlations}

 Let $\design\in\Xi\subseteq\Rnum^{\Nsens}$ be the design, and assume that the observation errors are temporally uncorrelated.
-In this case, the weighting function is time independent and the weighting matrix block diagonal with equal blocks.
-Specifically, we choose a design weighting function that defines the scaling applied to the covariance between a pair of design variables $\design_i\,\,,\design_j$ at any time instance; that is, we set $\varweightfunc(t_m,t_n;\,\design_i,\design_j)=\weightfunc(\design_i,\,\design_j)$, as discussed in~\Cref{subsec:Shur_OED}.
-The observation error covariance matrix and the design weighting matrix take the following respective form,
+In this case, as discussed in~\Cref{subsec:Schur_OED}, the observation error covariance matrix and the design weighting matrix take the form